aysanaghazadeh/SensoryAds/rebuttal.md

 ## Reviewer yyYb

-We thank the reviewer for the constructive feedbacks.
+We thank the reviewer for the constructive feedbacks and the opportunity to respond and resolve the concerns.
 We are thrilled that you found our tasks well motivated, well scoped, and useful to the community.
 We are encouraged that you found our EvoSense metric a key contribution.
 In the next comments we address the weaknesses mentioned in the review.